 And Tweed’s fair river, broad and deep,

 In yellow lustre shone.

 The attractive village of Norham was until 1836 the capital of a district called ‘Norhamshire’ which was an outlying part of the County Palatine of Durham belonging to the ‘Prince Bishops’.
 The district was included in Bishop Pudsey’s Boldon Buke of 1183 – County Durham’s equivalent of the Domesday Book.
 Bedlingtonshire and Islandshire (Lindisfarne and the Farnes) were also once outlying parts of Durham within what is now Northumberland.
 They were collectively known as ‘North Durham’.

 Norham’s historic church of St Cuthbert, was originally founded in 830 AD by Eadfrith, Bishop of Lindisfarne.
-It had been built to house the remains of a converted Christian Northumbrian King called Ceolwulph, to whom the Venerable Bede dedicated his history of England.
+It had been built to house the remains of a converted Christian Northumbrian King called Ceolwulph, to whom the Venerable Bede dedicated his history of the English Church and People.

 It was to Norham that the monks and bishop who formed the Community of St Cuthbert carrying the coffin and relics of St Cuthbert fled to from Lindisfarne in 875 AD to escape the Viking raids on the Northumbrian coast.
 They were based here for some years before they began their wandering across the north which saw them eventually settle at Chester-le-Street and then later at Durham.

 Norham church was rebuilt in Norman times, and what remains from the Norman era reflects the important status and history of this church with elements of the architecture inside echoing parts of Durham Cathedral and Durham Castle.
 Significant parts of the church were rebuilt and restructured in the late 1840s and early 1850s but there is still much to see from Norman times.

 Horncliffe to Berwick